Aliqyan-21/Asciify/readme.md

 - `<image_file>:` Path to the input image. (can take .png or .jpg/jpeg)
 - `[contrast]:` Optional contrast value (default is 1.5).

-## Conclusion

-Using my Kalam library for this project has made working with images significantly easier.
-Its intuitive API allows for quick implementation of complex image processing tasks without the overhead of managing low-level details.
-This ASCII art generator is just one of many possibilities, and I look forward to exploring more features of Kalam in future projects!

 ## References

 These are some refs I used to make this project: